-Many things in life can cause stress - your job, family, money, housing situation, health, responsibilities and more.
-The list of possibilities is long, and varies depending on your unique situation.
+Many things in life can cause stress - your job, family, money, housing situation, health, responsibilities - the list goes on.
+The list of possibilities is long and varies depending on your individual situation.
 But one universal fact about stress is that it usually comes in one of 2 forms - things you can control and things beyond your control.
 Breaking down the stress you feel into these categories can help you find ways to reduce the impact of stress on your life.